Joel-H-C-Morley/Optical_fiber_machining/README.md

-# Optical_fiber_machining
+# CO2_Shooting_GUI
-MATLAB interface for controlling CO2 laser machining equipment and stages
+Interface for controlling the fiber machining equipment

+Main file is SimpleApp2.m